jlechowicz/omarchy-cyberpunk-theme/README.md

 # Omarchy Hex Theme

-A neon-leaning, dark theme with hex-magenta and cyan accents, tuned for Omarchy.
+A neon-leaning, dark theme with hexagonal stylings with magenta and cyan accents, for Omarchy.

 ![Preview](preview.png)